About Mary Vance

 After graduating from Emory University in Atlanta with a Sociology & Philosophy double major, I enrolled at Bauman College in Berkeley in 2004 and became an official nutritionist in Summer, 2006.

 I have been working with clients privately and teaching workshops since 2005.
-My practice is entirely virtual so I can reach people and spread the good word about real food and holistic health–all over the world!
+My practice is 100% virtual so I can reach more people and spread the good word about real food and holistic health–all over the world!

 I have had the good fortune of working with some wonderful mentors along the way, like my personal mentor, functional medicine practitioner Dr Daniel Kalish.